next-exp/sw-docs/docs/source/sophronia.rst

 charge (SiPM signal).
 The city contains a peak/event filter, which can be configured to find events with a certain number of S1/S2 signals that satisfy certain properties.
-Currently, the city is designed to accept only 1 S1 signal and will take the first S1 signal even if the filter is configured to take more than 1 S1.
+Currently, the city is designed to accept only 1 S1 signal.
+If the configuration allows for more than one S1, the first one will be used to estimate z.
 Furthermore, hits can be optionally corrected for geometrical and lifetime effects.
 Besides hits, the city also stores the global (x, y) position of each S2 signal.
 The tasks performed are: